Skip to Content

 Are fabric markers safe for childrens clothing?

-Yes, fabric markers are safe for kids’ clothing if they’re non-toxic and permanent.
+You’re good to go using fabric markers on kids’ clothing if they’re labeled non-toxic and permanent.

 Can fabric marker designs be ironed over?